thataboy/plato/doc/CSS_TWEAKS.md

 we want to add these rules:

 ```
-.para { text-align: left !important;}
+p.para { text-align: left !important;}
-.first-para { text-align: left !important;}
+p.first-para { text-align: left !important;}
 ```

 ## CSS Tweaks

-The `CSS Tweaks` feature provides a way to do just this -- adding specific CSS rules to individual epubs without having to edit them in a program like Calibre.
+The `CSS Tweaks` feature provides a way to do just this: add specific CSS rules to individual epubs without having to edit them in a program like Calibre.

 First, add styles into `Settings.toml` using the following format: